GoInterject/GoInterject.github.io/bApps/bFinancials/Configure.md

 > **Step 2:** In the Account Rollup Manager tab, select the BS_DEMO link
 > ![reportlib config](/images/Config/RollupMg.png){: .center-image }
 >
-> **Step 3:** In the next screen, hit Ctrl-Shift-U, or the Save button in the Interject ribbon after verifying Summary Message is "Rollup Validated - No Warnings"
+> **Step 3:** In the next screen, hit Ctrl-Shift-U, or the Save button in the Interject ribbon, after verifying Summary Message is "Rollup Validated - No Warnings"
 > ![reportlib config](/images/Config/RollupVal.png){: .center-image }
 >
 > **Step 4:** Go back to the "Rollup Manager" tab and select the "PL_Demo" link
 >
-> **Step 5:** Hit Ctrl-Shift-U, or the Save button in the Interject ribbon after verifying Summary Message is "Rollup Validated - No Warnings"
+> **Step 5:** Hit Ctrl-Shift-U, or the Save button in the Interject ribbon, after verifying Summary Message is "Rollup Validated - No Warnings"
 >  ![reportlib config](/images/Config/PLVal.png){: .center-image }
 >